fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * How can we avoid state?
 When is state inevitable?
   * What are best practices for localization of the state?
   * What is an atomicity?
 How it can help to localize a state?
   * How two-phase lifecycle can help to localize a state?
-What a difference between static and dynamic two-phase lifecycle?
+What's the difference between static and dynamic two-phase lifecycle?
   * What are clients of the state?
 Why its number should be as few as possible?
 Do clients have state itself?
   * What are inconsistency of the state?
 How can we guarantee consistency of the state for outer client?
   * How can dependency break help us to avoid mutable interface with a state?